neldivad/neldivad.github.io/blog/2025/02-19-how-to-steal-from-the-young/index.md

 Many are “victimized” by policies done by CB.
 If you own cash, the real value of their money is eroded by inflation.

-Yet, most can't reject this poison, especially if you are an office workers with state contracts (where do you think the state gets their money to pay your contract work?), are a homeowners whose asset values grow together with each successive rounds of money printing.
+Yet, most can't reject this poison, especially if you are an office workers with state contracts (where do you think the state gets their money to pay your contract work?), is a homeowners whose asset values grow together with each successive rounds of money printing.

 If you work in office, your employment is likely an illusion.
 They will still raise back enough taxes from you to make back the money they printed to pay you [^1].
 If you have any more left to spend, they will devalue it by printing the next round of money.